Say the name Andre Norton to someone who's read her work, and watch the flash in their eyes. There's something about Andre Norton.

 Impossible to believe it has been 10 years since you left us!

-This past March 17th we collected some wonderful words.
+On March 17th, 2015 we collected some wonderful words.

-We have recently been given a full manuscript written by Andre sometime in the late 70s or early 80s, this we know because excerpts of it were published in a magazine called The Book Mart.
+We have recently been given a full manuscript written by Andre sometime in the late 50s or early 60s, we guess this because Andre states that the manuscript was done using her Mom's library and her assistance (her Mom died in 1967 at 95 years of age), and the fact that Andre interviewed people who knew some of these author's making them 80 to 100 years old at the time.
+Then excerpts of it were published in a magazine called The Book Mart.
 Over a three year period small portions appeared in this magazine six times.
 Two in 1981, three in 1982 and one in 1983.
 The entire manuscript has never been published as a whole piece.

 Over the years people have queried us about the possibility of showing the internal illustrations of some of the old Andre titles, especially the ones where they may not have carried over to the newest printing.